Search

 What causes inflation?

 Inflation occurs when there's an imbalance of supply and demand for goods and services.
-When total demand for those goods and services exceeds total supply, prices tend to rise.
+When the total demand for goods and services exceeds the total supply, prices tend to rise.
 They tend to drop when the opposite happens.

 Inflation was relatively low in the U.S. economy for three decades.
-But in 2022, we've experienced the highest inflation increases in over 40 years.
+But 2022 experienced the highest inflation increases in 40 years.
+While it has begun to cool, inflation has remained above historical averages in 2023.

 Rising costs and uncertain revenue growth can take a toll on corporate profit margins, and stock prices can fall in response.
-On a broader scale, high inflation creates unknowns about future interest rates, and that uncertainty often contributes to market volatility.
+On a broader scale, high inflation creates unknowns about future interest rates.
+That uncertainty often contributes to market volatility.

 Why this could be a good time to invest in stocks

-Yes, the stock market's ups and downs can be difficult to stomach, but holding equities actually could be beneficial for you right now for a couple of reasons.
+The stock market's ups and downs can be difficult to stomach.
+But holding equities during periods of high inflation could be beneficial for a couple of reasons.

-For one, stocks are considered to be a hedge against soaring prices.
+For one, stocks are considered an inflation hedge against soaring prices.
 They could help you equal or outpace the average rate of inflation over the long term.
-In fact, though you may not have thought much about it, stocks have been hard at work doing this for investors for quite some time.
+In fact, stocks have been doing this for investors for quite some time.

-Also, since sharp rebounds often follow periods of decline, you could be well rewarded for staying strong with stocks.
-Following the 10 bear markets (declines of 20% or more) since 1950, the first three months after the bottom saw returns bounce back 20.9%, on average, while the first full year climbed, on average, 43.4%.
-Those kinds of bounces are worth waiting for.
+Also, since sharp rebounds often follow periods of decline, you could be rewarded for staying invested with stocks.
+Following the 10 bear markets (declines of 20% or more) since 1950, the first three months after the bottom saw returns bounce back 20.9% on average, while the first full year climbed 43.4% on average.
+Those bounces can be worth waiting for.

-Notably, some stock styles shine brighter in an inflationary environment than others.
+Notably, some stocks perform better in an inflationary environment than others.
 One reason has to do with that connection between inflation and rising interest rates.
 When interest rates are high, value stocks tend to perform better than growth stocks.

 How growth stocks work

-• Growth stocks attract investors who are willing to pay a higher price now because they have big hopes for the company's future growth and the payoff they may get when they sell their shares.
+• Growth stocks attract investors willing to pay a higher price now because they have high hopes for the company's future growth.
+They're expecting a nice payoff when they sell their shares.

-• However, these stocks do not typically pay dividends, meaning being a shareholder wouldn't offer you a means of regular income from your investment.
+• These stocks typically don't pay dividends, so being a shareholder doesn't offer you regular income from your investment.

 • Growth stocks generally have a large presence in their industry.
-Tesla is one example of a growth stock—it dominates the electric car industry and is expected to continue to outperform the market average.
+Tesla is one example—it dominates the electric car industry and is expected to continue to outperform the market average.

 How value stocks work